-Class requires simultaneous registration in ADEN112901
+Class requires simultaneous registration in ADEN 112901.

-Course presents the basic techniques that are necessary for successful college writing.
+This course presents the basic techniques that are necessary for successful college writing.
 It provides the essential tools for clear, organized, effective analytical expression.
 Opportunities for revisions heighten self-confidence.

-ADEN 112901 Informing Writers
+ADEN 112901 Informing Writers: Text and Tech

-Class requires simultaneous registration in ADEN105201
+Class requires simultaneous registration in ADEN 105201.

 All good writing flows from good information.
 The four library sessions will familiarize students with the organization of libraries, the organization and presentation of information in print, online, and other formats and its importance to writers.
 A primary goal is for students to become more proficient at finding the information they need at libraries, on the Web, and from other sources.
 Students also learn about new tools and techniques that will inform their research and writing projects.
 Practical application is stressed.

-ADEN 105202 Introductory College Writing
+ADEN 105401 College Writing

 This course, which introduces flexible strategies for approaching each stage of the writing process, prepares students to succeed in their college-level writing.
 Students learn from readings that illustrate conventions and techniques of composition and from their own regular practice in drafting, revising, and editing.